Noise-induced shallow circuits and absence of barren plateaus: Preliminaries

 where in the last equality we have used the first-moment formula (Eq.~\eqref{eq:1momHaar}) on each of the qubits and used that the Pauli are trace-less. \end{proof} As a consequence of the Pauli mixing property, we have the following lemma.

 \begin{lemma}[Second moments of single-qubit random gates layers] Let $\nu$ be a distribution over the tensor product of single-qubit $2$-design gates, namely over unitaries $U$ of the form $U=\bigotimes^{n}_{i=1} u_i$, where $u_i$ is a single-qubit unitary acting on the $i$-th qubit.
-Let $\rho$ be any quantum state.
+Let $B$ be any operator.
 Then we have

 \begin{enumerate} \item Let $O \coloneqq \sum_{P\in \{I,X,Y,Z\}^{\otimes n}} a_P P$, with $a_P\in \mathbb{R}$ for any $P\in \{I,X,Y,Z\}^{\otimes n}$.
 We have

 \item For any $P\in \{I,X,Y,Z\}^{\otimes n}$, we have